hejsiri/homebridge-mqtt-433-sensor/README.md

           "ondelay": "10000", (time in ms while the sensor is active, the default is 10000) "rfcodeon": "7FFFFF",
           "rfcodeoff": "8FFFFF",
-          "accessoryser1vicetype": "MotionSensor" or "StatelessProgrammableSwitch" or "ContactSensor"
+          "accessoryservicetype": "MotionSensor" or "StatelessProgrammableSwitch" or "ContactSensor"
         }

 Release notes